Tag Archives: book reviews

 Balladeer’s Blog continues its examination of the many facets of Fool Killer lore.
 FOR PART ONE, INCLUDING THE HISTORICAL CONTEXT, CLICK HERE

-Fool Killer timelessPART THIRTY-THREE: This latest look at the Fool Killer centers on the February of 1910 issue of James Larkin Pearson’s Fool-Killer.
-That month’s targets of the Fool Killer (I prefer no hyphen) included:
+Fool Killer timelessPART THIRTY-SIX: Here’s a look at the Fool Killer’s targets in the June of 1910 issue of James Larkin Pearson’s Fool-Killer publication:

 Filed under Mythology, Neglected History